muritz11/shelves-book-store/README.md

 - User Authentication and Authorization
 - Book and Author Management
 - Search and Filter Books
+- Ratings and review
+- Add to favorites
 - User Profile Management
 - Responsive Design